ergo-services/ergo/docs/networking/network-transparency.md

 ## Type Registration Requirements

 For custom types to cross the network, both sending and receiving nodes must register them.
-Registration tells EDF how to encode and decode the type, and creates a numeric ID that's shared during handshake for efficient encoding.
+Registration tells the active wire-format proto how to encode and decode the type, and creates a numeric ID that's shared during handshake for efficient encoding.

-Register types during initialization:
+Register types from your application's `Load()` callback:

 ```go
 type Order struct {